WrenSecurity/wrensec-deploy-tool/README.md

 Where `COMMAND` can be any of the following:
   - `create-sustaining-branches`
     Creates `sustaining/X.Y.Z` branches in the current package from all release tags in the package.

   - `delete-sustaining-branches`
     Deletes all `sustaining/X.Y.Z` branches from the current package.

   - `patch-all-releases [SRC-REF] [STARTING-RELEASE-TAG]`
-    Cherry-picks either `HEAD` or `SRC-REF` on to all release branches, optionally targeting only the release identified by the specified `STARTING-RELEASE-TAG` and later releases
-    (typically to resume a cherry pick after fixing conflicts).
+    Cherry-picks either `HEAD` or `SRC-REF` on to all release branches, optionally targeting only the release identified by the specified `STARTING-RELEASE-TAG` and later releases (typically to resume a cherry pick after fixing conflicts).

   - `compile-all-releases`
     Sequentially checks out each release of the current package and compiles it.

   - `compile-current-release`
     Compiles whatever version of the current package is checked out.

   - `deploy-all-releases`
     Sequentially checks out each release of the current package, compiles it, signs it, and then deploys it to a provider.

   - `deploy-current-release`
     Compiles whatever version of the current package is checked out, then signs it and deploys it to a provider.

   - `verify-all-releases`
     Sequentially checks out each release of the current package and verifies the GPG signatures of all dependencies

   - `verify-current-release`
     Verifies the GPG signatures of all dependences for whatever version of the current package is checked out.

   - `sign-3p-artifacts`
     Generates GPG signatures for all unsigned third-party artifacts using the Wren Security third-party key, then deploys the artifacts to a provider.

+  - `sign-tools-jar`
+    Generates a GPG signature for the version of the JDK `tools.jar` currently in use on the local machine using the Wren Security third-party key, then deploys the artifact signature (not the JAR itself) to a provider.

   - `delete-all-releases`
     Deletes all versions of the current package from a remote